asantoni/survivalism/README.md

         play

-3. On Unix-like systems, open a command prompt to the survivalism directory and run:
+3. On Unix-like systems, open a terminal to the survivalism and run:

         make -f Makefile.unix

    To compile and play it all at once, run:

-        make -f Makefile.unix play
+        DOOMWADDIR=<path to wad files> ./play

 ## Mapping